Filipino Music Awards

 Accolade by the Modern Media Group Inc.

-The Filipino Music Awards (FMAs) is a music awards show in the Philippines produced by AGC Power Holdings with awards presented by the Modern Media Group to honor the best of Filipino music.
+The Filipino Music Awards (FMAs) are music awards presented by the Modern Media Group Inc., given to honor the best of Filipino music.
 The awards feature a total of 20 categories, whose winners are determined from 78 nominations through jury selection, commercial performance data, and public voting.
 The inaugural ceremony took place on October 21, 2025, at the SM Mall of Asia Arena in Pasay, with performances from various artists.

-Background
+History

 The Filipino Music Awards (FMAs) was first announced on August 29, 2025, aiming to gather music artists, industry trailblazers and fans for a night of honoring and recognizing the finest of Filipino music, billing itself as "the biggest and most prestigious celebration of Filipino music in the country".
 The awards are presented by the Modern Media Group, Inc., the company that owns the local edition of the Billboard magazine, Billboard Philippines, and others, including Rolling Stone Philippines, Nylon Manila and Robb Report Philippines.
 Its parent company, AGC Power Holdings Corporation, serves as the awards producer.

 The 20 award categories of the Filipino Music Awards were announced on September 6, 2025, which are divided into 5 major categories.
 A total of 78 nominations are reported to be eyeing for the awards.
 Artists that performed at the awarding ceremony were revealed beginning on September 10.
 The awarding ceremony took place on October 21, 2025, at the SM Mall of Asia Arena in Pasay.